EdoTXp/dslist/README.md

 ## 🙏 - Credits & Acknowledgements

-* **Nélio Alves (DevSuperior):** For the excellent course and the backend project that formed the basis of this work.
+* **Nélio Alves (DevSuperior):** For the excellent course and the backend project that formed the basis of this work https://github.com/devsuperior/dslist-backend.
 * **Edoardo Fabrizio De Iovanna:** For developing and integrating the Flutter frontend.